unlock-protocol/unlock/locksmith/README.md

 2. If your configuration needs are more demanding than this, further configuration can be established by modifying the storage configuration file `config\config.js`.

-Once configured, you will be able to start the application. `npm run dev` or `npm start` will suffice depending on your needs for running Locksmith.
+Once configured, you will be able to start the application. `yarn dev` or `yarn start` will suffice depending on your needs for running Locksmith.

 ### Persistence Information